ionic bonding image header

 3 3 3 3+ Al3+

 A similar thing happens with the reactive non-metals; these non-metals are mainly in groups 5, 6 and 7 of the periodic table.
-Non-metal elements in group 5 obviously have 5 electrons in their outer electron shell so they need to gain 3 electrons to form a full outer electron shell.
+Non-metal elements in group 5 obviously have 5 electrons in their outer electron shell so they need to gain 3 electrons to achieve a full outer electron shell.
 However if they gain 3 electrons or 3 negative charges then they will have 3 more negatively charged electrons than positively charged protons in their nucleus; so they will end up with forming an ion with a 3- charge.
 A similar thing happens with the non-metals in groups 6 and 7, this is outlined in the table below which shows the charge on common non-metal ions.

 Group in periodic table number of electrons in the last shell number of electrons gained charge on ion examples